Perspective | Radio host Joe Madison is on a hunger strike for voting rights

 When we spoke, Martin Luther King Jr. Day was 14 days away.
 I asked Madison if he was ready to start dreaming of tuna sandwiches.

 “I have no idea if the Senate will or will not do anything by that date,” he said, sounding like a man who has had his hopes dashed one time too many already.
-“All I know is that I do not want my children, grandchildren and great grandchildren to go through what our ancestors went through.”
+“All I know is that I do not want my children, grandchildren and great-grandchildren to go through what our ancestors went through.”

 Read more from Courtland Milloy